openservicebrokerapi/servicebroker/spec.md

   some action.
 However, there can also be non-interactive Services that can perform the desired actions without direct prompting from the Application.

+- *Service Broker*: Service Brokers manage the lifecycle of Services.
+Platforms interact with Service Brokers to provision, and manage, Service Instances and Service Bindings.

+- *Service Offering*: The advertisement of a Service that a Service Broker supports.

+- *Service Plan*: The representation of the costs and benefits for a given variant of the Service, potentially as a tier.

+- *Service Instance*: An instantiation of a Service Offering and Service Plan.

 - *Service Binding*: Represents the request to use a Service Instance.
 As part of this request there might be a reference to the entity, also known as the Application, that will use the Service Instance.
 Service Bindings will often contain the credentials that can then be used to communicate with the Service Instance.

-- *Service Broker*: Service Brokers manage the lifecycle of Services.
-Platforms interact with Service Brokers to provision, and manage, Service Instances and Service Bindings.

-- *Service Instance*: An instantiation of a Service Offering.

-- *Service Offering*: The advertisement of a service that a Service Broker supports.

-- *Service Plan*: The representation of the costs and benefits for a given variant of the service, potentially as a tier.

 ## Changes